JadedAlgorithms/hft2024/README.md

-# focus-mode
+# InfoSafe

-This repository contains a focus mode chrome extension from: developer.chrome.com/docs/extensions/get-started/tutorial/scripts-activetab
+This extension communicates with a server to check if the currently active page contains false / fake info.